A Space Director and Hypersonic House Rules!🚀

 Traveling for work, I ended up with a great airline seat neighbor: the Director of Space Programs at a propulsion company that designs and produces the engines that make advanced weapon systems work.

-A big part of their slogan is FLY FASTER, and when I wanna roll dice in IADS: The Game, I’m all about that FLY FASTER life.
+A big part of long range weapon system development is the move to hypersonic weapons, and when I wanna roll dice in IADS: The Game, I’m all about that MACH 5+ life.

 Nerding out on propulsion systems with her for the whole flight impressed upon me that I’d been broadly thinking about munitions as a single unit, when in reality they’re made up of many subsystems -- propulsion being just one of them.
 Each subsystem has its own room for technological advancement, and that’s a neat way to think about what “next-generation weapons” development really means.